knative/docs/blog/docs/articles/kubevirt_meets_eventing.md

 func deploy
 ```

-Validating the successful creation of the function using `kubectl` or `kn`:
+We can validate the successful creation of the function using `kubectl` or `kn`:

 ```shell
 kubectl get ksvc